Curriculum Maps and Overviews

-Religious Education is at the heart of curriculum with an engaging learning environment where students are encouraged to reflect both on their own beliefs, values and opinions whilst exploring the religious views of others.
+Religious Education is at the heart of the curriculum with an engaging learning environment where students are encouraged to reflect both on their own beliefs, values, and opinions whilst exploring the religious views of others.
 As a department, we challenge our students to have a thorough knowledge and understanding of the Catholic faith, as well as a grounding in Christian beliefs and practices.
 Students are encouraged to reflect on the teachings of the Catholic Church and the impact of those teachings on their daily lives.
-They are given opportunities to discuss and debate spiritual and ethical issues, and to formulate their own opinions backed up by sound reasoning.
+They have opportunities to discuss and debate spiritual and ethical issues, and to formulate their own opinions backed up by sound reasoning.
 The RE department facilitate opportunities for students to put their faith into practice through fundraising and other worthwhile causes, which can make a positive contribution to the wider community both locally, nationally and globally.

-Religious Education is a compulsory subject for all key stages and follows a programme of study in line with the Bishops Directory for Catholic Education.
-At Key Stage 3 students study the requirements of the Bishop’s Conference: What does it mean to be a ‘People of God’?
+Religious Education is a compulsory subject for all key stages and follows a programme of study in line with the Bishops Curriculum Directory for Catholic Education 2012.

 Key Stage 3